 A DWI or DUI conviction on your criminal record could affect your employment in several ways.
-The situation gets more complicated if you commit a DUI offense while driving a company car or with a commercial driver’s license (CDL).
+The situation gets more complicated if you commit a DUI while driving a company car or with a commercial driver’s license (CDL).
+A CDL is a commercial driver’s license regulated by the United States Department of Transportation (DOT).

 Whether you can drive your company car after a DWI conviction depends on your company policy and how state laws apply to your particular circumstance.
-You may still be allowed to drive a company car in some cases, but if you have repeated DUI convictions, you may never be allowed to again.
+In some cases, you may still be allowed to drive a company car, but if you have repeated DUI convictions, you may never be allowed to again.

 Personal Driver’s License v CDL License